cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 You can browse through [this local copy](/assets/images/juliamono/juliamanual/index.html) of an old Julia manual.
 The default Roboto-Mono font has been replaced with JuliaMono-Regular.

 As an example of using JuliaMono with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl)-generated documents, see the documentation for [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).

+Feel free to compare it with other fonts at [dev fonts](https://devfonts.gafi.dev/) [www.programmingfonts.org](https://www.programmingfonts.org/#julia-mono) or

 @@jm_h2
 ## ‘I don’t like it as much as \$(myfavouritefont)’